 A domestic assault charge may result in a temporary protection order and the temporary loss of firearm rights, but you will not face other penalties unless you are convicted.
 In order to avoid a conviction, you will need to build a strong and aggressive defense strategy to show that you did not commit domestic assault.

-Reach out to a Colorado domestic violence lawyer to learn more about the strategies you can use to avoid conviction and receive the best possible outcome.
+Reach out to a Denver domestic violence lawyer to learn more about the strategies you can use to avoid conviction and receive the best possible outcome.

 Contact Domestic Violence Attorney Jeff Weeden